Posted by Chrom Tech on 28th Oct 2025

 Key Highlights

-- Chromatography began in the 19th century to separate plant pigments such as chlorophyll.
+- Chromatography began in the 19th century for separating plant pigments like chlorophyll.

-- Russian botanist Mikhail Tsvet introduced the first chromatography column in 1901.
+- Russian botanist Mikhail Tsvet pioneered the first chromatography column in 1901.

-- Major 20th-century innovations include gas chromatography (GC), high-performance liquid chromatography (HPLC), and supercritical fluid chromatography (SFC).
+- Major 20th-century advances include gas chromatography (GC), high-performance liquid chromatography (HPLC), and supercritical fluid chromatography (SFC).

-- Chromatography is now essential for pharmaceuticals, environmental monitoring, food safety, and forensic science.
+- Today, chromatography is essential in pharmaceuticals, environmental analysis, food testing, and forensic science.

 Introduction